merqlove-cookbooks/chef-msmtp/CONTRIBUTING.md

-# Contributing to the SSMTP Cookbook Cookbooks
+# Contributing to the MSMTP Cookbook Cookbooks

 We are glad you want to contribute to the cookbook!
 The first step is the desire to improve the project.